 Frequently Asked Questions

-What's the difference between school services & private speech
+What's the difference between school services and

-services?
+private speech services?

 School-based speech-language pathologists serve children with disabilities through an Individualized Education Plan (IEP).
 These services are regulated and funded by the federal government, under the Individuals with Disabilities Education Improvement Act (IDEA, 2004).
 Services are only allotted for children who qualify with a disability that adversely impacts their education, which is primarily determined through standardized assessment scores.
 Therapy time is significantly limited in the school system because of these stipulations in funding, and some kids who need support fall through the cracks because of the qualification requirements.